botpress/readme/docs/DASHBOARD/workspace/usage-2.md

 next:
   description: ''
 ---
 The Usage tab provides a view of the computational resources used by all of the bots in your Workspace.
-Having this information is useful to understand the performance of each chatbot in your Workspace and to plan for future growth.
+This helps you understand the performance of each chatbot in your Workspace and plan for future growth.
 The resources are grouped by the following categories:

 ## AI Spend